Safecast/Tilemap/server_scripts/README.md

 Amazon S3 Configuration
 =======================

+0. Increase the number of aws threads; the default is 10, which is extremely slow for a sync to Japan.
+ * `aws configure set default.s3.max_concurrent_requests 100`
 1. Create a bucket on `us-east-1` (.va.us):
  * `s3cmd mb s3://te512.safecast.org`
 2. Create a bucket on `ap-northeast-1` (.jp) with "jp" suffixed to the prefix of the previous name: